Zone

 Circumstances:

-The aircraft left RAF Kirmington in the evening of May 23 on a bombing mission over Dortmund.
-While cruising at an altitude of 5,000 metres over The Netherlands by night, the aircraft was shot down by the pilot of a German fighter and crashed in flames in a field located in Buurse, south of Enschede.
+The airplane departed RAF Kirmington at 2319LT on May 23 on an operation to Dortmund.
+While cruising at night over the Netherlands at an altitude of 5,000 metres, it was shot down by a German fighter and crashed in a field located near Buurse, south of Enschede, bursting into flames.
 All five crew members were killed.

 Crew (166th Squadron):